Event-Camera-Working-Group-ECWG/community/README.md

-# Event Camera Working Group
+# Event Camera Community Group

-This document defines the scope and governance of the Working Group (WG).
+This document defines the scope and governance of the Community Group (CG).

-**Mission:** The Event Camera Working Group's mission is to increase adoption of event camera sensors and their use cases in aerial robotic systems using the open source ROS 2 stack.
+**Mission:** The Event Camera Community Group's mission is to increase adoption of event camera sensors and their use cases in aerial robotic systems using the open source ROS 2 stack.
 The ECWG leverages embedded hardware such as the
 AMD Kria KV260, AMD Kria KD240, NVIDIA Jetson Orin Nano series, NVIDIA Jetson Orin NX series, and Raspberry Pi 4/5 to test proof-of-concept software leveraging event camera sensors.